Revised July 2025

 In all this, we desire that students and their parents present apparel that is modest and neat.
 This dress code is implemented not to add more rules, but to impress upon our families the importance of modesty and appropriateness in dress.

 Please contact the school if you have questions about the dress code.
-The principal will be the final authority in this matter.
+The administration will be the final authority in this matter.

-Prayer assembly and devotions are held at 8:30 each morning Monday through Thursday.
+Prayer assembly and devotions are held at 8:30 each Tuesday morning.
 During these devotions, songs of praise are sung and the monthly Scripture is recited.
 Students are expected to memorize verses each month.
 The number of verses depends upon the age and ability of the child.
 Prayers are offered to God for our students, their families, our country, its leaders, and so forth.

-Chapel worship services are held at 8:30 each Friday, generally led by the pastor.
+Chapel worship services are held at 8:30 each Thursday, generally led by the pastor.
 Family and friends are welcome to attend.
-Students are expected to abide by the dress code for chapel days, thereby showing special reverence toward God and the public proclamation of His sacred Word.
+Students are encouraged to dress up for chapel days, thereby showing special reverence toward God and the public proclamation of His sacred Word.
+All students and staff are to attend chapel services; all other activities cease during this time.

 Students are expected to be in school every day and to be there on time.
 In case of nonattendance, we ask that parents (or guardians) call the school or send a note of explanation prior to the absence.
 Whenever students fail to show up for school, unless we have been informed as to why, we become concerned for their safety.
 Planned absences such as family trips, vacations, significant events, etc., need to be arranged with the teacher to keep students from falling behind in their work.
 Please try to arrange doctors’ appointments, family events, and so forth at times when they do not interfere with school.